 During this time, your body is preparing for ovulation.
-Ovulation occurs when an egg is released from your ovary, which usually occurs between 12 to 14 days after the first day of your period.
-There are hormones circulating in your body to prepare for you egg to be fertilized.
-You may feel your breast become swollen and tender.
+Ovulation occurs when an egg is released from your ovary, a process which usually takes place between 12 to 14 days after the first day of your period.
+There are hormones circulating in your body to prepare for you egg to be fertilised.
+You may feel that your breasts become swollen and tender.
 You may also experience some abdominal cramps.
 These are all common signs and symptoms of your menstrual period.
-You should plan to fertilize your egg in about 2 more weeks.
-Mark your calender and make sure to let your partner know.
+At this point, you should already be prepared for the egg fertilisation to take place in about 2 weeks time.
+Mark your calendars and be sure to inform your partner about the good news.

 What should I be concerned about?

-During this week, you don’t need to be worried about anything.
-The only thing you should focus on is maintaining a healthy diet and taking your prenatal vitamins.
-You can take prenatal vitamins even when your are It is important to get an adequate amount of vitamins, especially folic acid.
+During this week, you need not be worried about anything.
+The only thing you should focus on is maintaining a healthy diet and taking prenatal vitamins consistently.
+It is important to consume adequate amounts of vitamins, especially folic acid during this crucial stage.
 Folic acid is needed to reduce the risk of neural tube defects (birth defects caused by incomplete development of the brain or spinal cord), such as spina bifida.
-The recommended dose at this stage is about 400 micrograms of folic acid a day.
+The recommended dose at this stage is about 400 micrograms of folic acid per day.
 The dose may be higher for women who have a history of spina bifida.